 2. Informing Partners: Open Communication is Key

-• Partner Notification Services: In the UAE, some healthcare facilities offer partner notification services, where healthcare providers will anonymously notify your partner(s) on your behalf.
+- Partner Notification Services: Other health facilities in the UAE also provide partner notification services; healthcare providers will provide notification of your partner(s) anonymously on your behalf.

 3. Ongoing Care: Some STDs Require Long-Term Management